th3-w41k3r5/Neet-2025-Marks-Calculator/README.md

 - Built with vanilla HTML, CSS, and JavaScript
 - Uses fetch API to load script files dynamically
 - Responsive design with CSS Grid and Flexbox
-- Copy to clipboard functionality using Navigator Clipboard API